Janko Brašić: Artistic style

 As a chronicler of his time, he managed for a moment to check the passing of the old and patriarchal way of life, preserving the fluid of the past time.
 Rustic, elemental realism is his way of maintaining the primeval contact with his environment.
 Void completely of professional routine, his painting makes a harsh, sonorous impression.
 In a review of his work, an art critic wrote:

 "The development of Serbian naive art officially starts with the work of Janko Brašić.
 His earliest works (portraits) date from 1933.
 Rustic elementary realism is his way of expressing primordial relations with his surroundings.
-Lacking professional routine his painting seem bitter and sounding.
+Lacking professional routine his paintings seem bitter and sounding.
 Scenes are mainly presented in a rural landscape; they possess bright colorization, without explicitly expressed focus.
 However, the most expressive are his psychological portraits.
-With almost six decades of fruitful work Janko Brašić will remain the symbol of naive art in Serbia and Oparić will be widely famous as his homeland...".
+With almost six decades of fruitful work Janko Brašić will remain the symbol of naïve art in Serbia and Oparić will be widely famous as his homeland...".